Dr Patricia Madureira

 Senior Research Fellow at the Brain Tumour Research Centre of Excellence, University of Portsmouth, U.K.

-Principal Investigator at Centre for Biomedical Research, University of Algarve, Portugal
+Principal Investigator at the Centre for Biomedical Research, University of Algarve, Portugal

 Dr Patricia Madureira obtained a licenciatura (BSc) degree in Biochemistry from the Faculty of Sciences, University of Lisbon in 1998 and completed a PhD (supported by a fellowship from the Foundation for Science and Technology (FCT), Portugal) in Biomedical Sciences with Distinction from the Faculty of Medicine, University of Lisbon in 2005.
 She continued her scientific career as a postdoctoral fellow in Imperial College London, U.K. in Dr. Eric Lam´s laboratory, where she gained expertise in cancer cell signaling.
 Dr Madureira studied the role of FOXO and FOXM1 transcription factors in cancer cell biology and was awarded a postdoctoral fellowship from FCT for these studies.
 To further broaden her expertise in cancer research Dr Madureira became a senior postdoctoral fellow in Dalhousie University, Canada, working in Dr. David Waisman´s laboratory where she was awarded a Cancer Research Training Program postdoctoral fellowship to conduct these studies.
 Dr Madureira’s work focused on understanding the role of the plasminogen receptor, annexin A2-S100A10 heterotetramer (AIIt) in cancer cell invasion and fibrinolysis.
 She also developed independently a project in the novel area of reactive oxygen species (ROS) in cancer.
 Her work showed that annexin A2 plays a major role as an antioxidant protein in tumorigenesis, conferring resistance to chemotherapy and protection to DNA damage.
 Dr Madureira was awarded a prestigious WELCOME II principal investigator contract, co-funded by FCT and Marie Curie actions/ FP7 Program to establish her research laboratory in Portugal.
 Recently, Dr Madureira obtained a prestigious FCT Investigator award from the Foundation for Science and Technology, Portugal – a 5-year career development contract.
 She is a principal investigator in the Centre for Biomedical Research (CBMR), University of Algarve, Portugal and she been recently invited by Prof. Geoff Pilkington to join the Brain Tumour Research Centre of Excellence (BTRC) as an Invited Senior Research Fellow.
 Dr Madureira is an author in 23 papers, published in high impact international peer review journals, including Blood (IF:11.841), Nature Comms (IF:12), Cancer Research (IF:9.241), Oncotarget (IF:6.64), Cell Death & Disease (IF:6.04).
 Her h-index score is 17 and i-10 index is 17.